 Some aircraft are regarded as seminal, as having defined or shaped a market, as Boeing's 707 did for the jetliner and General Atomics' Predator has for unmanned aircraft.
 Such a status could be due the Lockheed Martin/Kaman K-Max helicopter as soon as unmanned cargo delivery becomes routine.
 Whether resupplying remote outposts in Afghanistan or testing autonomous technologies in the U.S., the K-Max is paving the way for everyday use of unmanned aircraft as transport systems.
 From ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "K-Max Blazes Unmanned Cargo Trail".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "K-Max Blazes Unmanned Cargo Trail".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.